sekartalok/ESP_ICM_20948_DMA/README.md

 # ESP32 LIBRARY FOR ICM20948 WITH ISP DMA

-this library for 9-axis ccelerometer, gyroscope and magnetometer ICM20948, it utilizing fast direct memory access (DMA) library provided by [hideakitai_DMA](https://github.com/hideakitai/ESP32DMASPI) ensuring fast and non blocking cpu and RTOS friendly. good for drone or realtime proccesing system
+This library is for the **9-axis accelerometer, gyroscope, and magnetometer (ICM20948)**.
+It utilizes the fast **Direct Memory Access (DMA)** library provided by [hideakitai/ESP32DMASPI](https://github.com/hideakitai/ESP32DMASPI),
+ensuring high-speed, non-blocking CPU performance and RTOS-friendly operation.

+Perfect for **drones** and other **real-time processing systems**.

 > [!CAUTION]
- > This code still prototype and have know issue that it still dont have reacycle feature
+> This code is still a prototype and has known issues.
- > This feature will be implement for future update
+> The recycle feature is not yet implemented and will be added in a future update.

  ### Supported ESP32 Version